Different Tools, Same Problem

 1.

-Foreign buyer restrictions work and are sustainable.
+Foreign buyer restrictions work where they are implemented.
 Switzerland has restricted foreign purchases for 43 years.[6]
 New Zealand's ban reduced foreign buyer share from 3.3% to under 0.5% within one year.[3]
 Singapore's 60% tax cut foreign transactions by 62%.[4]
 In no case did the predicted economic catastrophe materialize.

 2.